SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Troubleshooting.md

 - Are all [prerequisites](xref:Prerequisites) met?

-When you have checked all this, and the issue persists, your next step is [gather and check the necessary information](xref:DIS_Troubleshooting_RetrieveInformation).
+When you have checked all this, and the issue persists, your next step is to [gather and check the necessary information](xref:DIS_Troubleshooting_RetrieveInformation).

 ## Feeling adventurous?